Skip to product information

 A = good

-Elastic bracelet made of sodalite balls of approximately 7-8mm
+Elastic bracelet made of sodalite beads of approximately 7-8mm

-Sodalite owes its name to the name “soda” meaning “sodium” and “lithos” meaning “stone”.
-It is literally translated as sodium stone or even salt stone.
+Sodalite gets its name from the nouns “soda” meaning “sodium” and “lithos” meaning “stone”.
+It literally translates to sodium stone or even salt stone.

-Sodalite occurs as isolated grains in the rock or in massive aggregates, but very rarely as separate crystals.
+Sodalite occurs as isolated grains in rock or in massive aggregates, but very rarely as separate crystals.
 It is most often blue in color with white and black inclusions.
-Sometimes the stone is colorless, gray, yellow, green, white or red.
+Occasionally, the stone is colorless, gray, yellow, green, white, or red.
 It is most often opaque and very rarely translucent.

-Some sodalites exhibit a phenomenon of reversible tenebrescence or photochromism.
-In the dark, the stone retains its shine thanks to the phenomenon of phosphorescence.
-Then it loses its beautiful color.
-This phenomenon is very random: not all sodalites, coming from the same deposit, have this property.
+Some sodalites exhibit a phenomenon of tenebrescence or reversible photochromism.
+In the dark, the stone retains its brightness thanks to the phenomenon of phosphorescence.
+Afterward, it loses its magnificent color.
+This phenomenon is very random: not all sodalites from the same deposit have this property.

 It has a hardness of between 5.5 and 6 on the Mohs scale.
-For comparison, the diamond has a duration of 10, the highest on this same scale.
+For comparison, diamond has a hardness of 10, the highest on this same scale.

-Furthermore, archaeological excavations have revealed offerings composed of fragments of sodalite, quartz, figurines dating from 2000 BC in northern Peru.
-Later (between 1 and 800 AD), remarkable jewelry was found created by the Mochica civilization in gold including sodalite, turquoise and chrysocolla.
+Furthermore, archaeological excavations have revealed offerings composed of sodalite fragments, quartz, and figurines dating back to 2000 BC in northern Peru.
+Later (between 1 and 800 AD), remarkable gold jewelry created by the Mochica civilization including sodalite, turquoise, and chrysocolla was found.

-At the beginning of the 19th century, Thomas Thomson (1818-1852), a famous Scottish chemist and physician, identified sodalite and gave it his name.
+In the early 19th century, Thomas Thomson (1818-1852), a famous Scottish chemist and physician, identified sodalite and gave it his name.

-In 1901, Mary, Princess of Wales and wife of George V, during her visit to the World's Fair in Buffalo, fell in admiration of Bancroft sodalite from Canada.
-130 tonnes were then sent to England to decorate the princely residence of Marlborough (nowadays: headquarters of the Commonwealth Secretariat).
+In 1901, Mary, Princess of Wales and wife of George V, during her visit to the Buffalo World's Fair, fell in love with Bancroft sodalite from Canada.
+130 tons were then shipped to England to decorate the princely residence of Marlborough (now the seat of the Commonwealth Secretariat).

-Since 1961, Bancroft's quarries have been accessible to the public.
-Each person with a bucket can collect sodalite.
-The only obligation is to wear closed shoes!
+Since 1961, the Bancroft quarries have been open to the public.
+Anyone with a bucket can collect sodalite.
+The only requirement is closed-toe shoes!

 The main deposits are located in Brazil, Namibia, Egypt, etc.

-Sodalite is a stone that reassures people lacking self-confidence about their abilities.
+Sodalite is a stone that reassures people lacking self-confidence in their abilities.
 These people no longer have the constant need to prove their worth.
 This stone soothes them and calms their stress.
-It gives them serenity, suppresses their tendency to aggressiveness or sarcasm.
-It gives them much better self-esteem or, on the contrary, humility.
+It gives them serenity, eliminates their tendency to aggression or sarcasm.
+It gives them a much better self-esteem or, conversely, humility.

-Sodalite is a stone of stability which is suitable for hypersensitive people.
-It allows them to better control their emotions, reduces anxiety attacks and anxiety.
+Sodalite is a stone of stability that is suitable for hypersensitive people.
+It allows them to better control their emotions and reduces anxiety attacks.
 It helps them overcome life's difficulties without panicking.
-This way, people can calmly analyze the situation and have the appropriate reaction.
+This allows people to calmly analyze the situation and react appropriately.

-Furthermore, sodalite is a stone which accentuates logic and which is particularly suitable for people who love mathematics.
+Moreover, sodalite is a stone that enhances logic and is particularly suited to people who enjoy mathematics.
 It channels thought rationally and generates quality reasoning.

 This magnificent blue stone is a stone of openness towards others.
-It provokes attention, listening and understanding from others.
-The person becomes empathetic and compassionate.
-She is sincere and seeks to help her interlocutor.
+It provokes attention, listening, and understanding from others.
+The person becomes empathetic and full of compassion.
+They are sincere and seek to help their interlocutor.

-The rather dark sodalite provides effective protection against harmful influences and people with negative emotions.
-Sodalite, mostly veined with white, encourages creativity and facilitates group cohesion.
-It emits calming and relaxing energies into its environment.
+The darker sodalite provides effective protection against harmful influences and people with negative emotions.
+The white-veined sodalite encourages creativity and facilitates group cohesion.
+It emits soothing and relaxing energies into its environment.

 Bracelet sodalite Brésil A (boules 7-8mm)